 video may assist health workers to assess infant feeding via telehealth.

-Special precautions for management of expressed breast milk (EBM) of mothers with suspected, probable or confirmed COVID-19
+Special precautions for management of expressed breast milk (EBM) of mothers who are COVID-19 positive (flow chart)

 The following additional resources may be useful for health workers: